aspose-cells/Aspose.Cells-Doc-md/french/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/adding-new-worksheets-to-workbook-and-activating-a-sheet/_index.fr.md

 ### **Aspose.Cells for .NET**
 **C#**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

  .......

-en utilisant Aspose.Cells ;
+using Aspose.Cells;

 .......

-//Instancier une instance de licence et définir le fichier de licence
+//Instantiate an instance of license and set the license file

-//par son chemin
+//through its path

 Aspose.Cells.License license = new Aspose.Cells.License();

-licence.SetLicense("Aspose.Cells.lic");
+license.SetLicense("Aspose.Cells.lic");

-// Spécifiez le chemin du fichier Excel du modèle.
+//Specify the template excel file path.

-string myPath =@"d:\test\My_Book1.xls" ;
+string myPath =@"d:\test\My_Book1.xls";

-// Instancier un nouveau classeur.
+//Instantiate a new Workbook.

-//Ouvre le fichier excel.
+//Open the excel file.

-Classeur classeur = nouveau classeur (myPath);
+Workbook workbook = new Workbook(myPath);

-// Déclare un objet Worksheet.
+//Declare a Worksheet object.

-Feuille de travail newWorksheet;
+Worksheet newWorksheet;

-//Ajouter 5 nouvelles feuilles de calcul au classeur et remplir quelques données
+//Add 5 new worksheets to the workbook and fill some data

-//dans les cellules.
+//into the cells.

- pour (int je = 0; je< 5; i++)
+for (int i = 0; i < 5; i++)

 {